mathieu-benoit/score-kro-demo/docs/demos.md

         - --cache-server=tcp://FIXME # ENABLE CACHE
 ```

-FIXME

-- Limitation: How to point out to the redis cache server before it is created?
-(FIXME)
+But question here: How to point out to the redis cache server before it is created?

-But as cool as KRO is, it still has limitations — which we covered in [Lessons learned with Kro](./lessons-learned-with-kro.md).
-To overcome these limitations, we need to add another layer of abstraction.

 ## Demo #3 - Score - One level up more for the abstaction

+FIXME --> make it outcome more than solution

+--> "more genericity and scalability"

 What if you want:
 - to inject named env vars based on `redis`, etc.'s outputs?